-Accelerometer’s are appearing in a wide range of devices, mostly due to the success of the Apple iPhone which was one of the first devices to use an accelerometer.
+Accelerometers are appearing in a wide range of devices, mostly due to the success of the Apple iPhone, which was one of the first devices to use an accelerometer.
+These sensors have become integral in various applications, from gaming and fitness tracking to navigation and beyond.

-Scientist at HP Labs have developed a new inertial accelerometer which is about 1,000 times more sensitive that current accelerometers that are used by today’s mass produced devices.
+Scientists at HP Labs have developed a new inertial accelerometer which is about 1,000 times more sensitive than current accelerometers that are used by today’s mass-produced devices.

 The sensor has been developed as part of HP’s CeNSE (Central Nervous System for the Earth) research and development program, which intends to build a worldwide sensing network using billions of tiny sensors that can be used to measure a wide range of things around the globe.

-HP has also said that one of their main goals for the sensors is for them to be used in ‘city-level’ projects, although it is not clear as yet what they exact benefits of these projects would be.
+HP has also said that one of their main goals for the sensors is for them to be used in ‘city-level’ projects.
+Although it is not clear yet what the exact benefits of these projects would be, the potential applications are vast.
+For example, in smart cities, these sensors could be used to monitor infrastructure health, such as detecting early signs of wear and tear in bridges, roads, and buildings.
+This could lead to timely maintenance and prevent catastrophic failures.

-It certainly sound like an interesting invention, and being 1,000 times more sensitive than current accelerometers is pretty impressive, who knows maybe we could see these sensors in our cell phones in a few years.
+It certainly sounds like an interesting invention, and being 1,000 times more sensitive than current accelerometers is pretty impressive.
+Who knows, maybe we could see these sensors in our cell phones in a few years.
+Imagine the possibilities: your phone could become a highly sensitive environmental monitor, alerting you to changes in air quality or even detecting early signs of structural issues in buildings you frequent.

 Latest Geeky Gadgets Deals